Vegeta-yugen/car-ad-ranking-assignment/README.md

 3. If you are taking an assumption in a certain question, please mention the same along with your solution
 4. Some questions can be answered by simple EDA (exploratory data analysis), please share supporting data/ visualization wherever needed.
 5. The assignment is to help us evaluate your grasp on the topic, so providing details into your thought process in a crisp & precise manner will help us understand your approach better.
+6. All the questions will be self-explanatory, however, if you have any doubts/queries, you can write to us at **foundersdesk@yugen.ai** about it.
+7. We would prefer receiving your solutions within **5 days (including Saturday and Sunday)**, however, if you need more time, please write to us at **foundersdesk@yugen.ai** and let us know in advance

 ### Questions:
 1. Which body type has the highest demand in different seasons (Summer, Winter, rainy)?